haacked/haacked.com/_posts/archived/2013/2013-02-19-trust-and-nuget.aspx.markdown

 Just to be clear.
 I’m actually in favor of supporting package signing eventually.
 But I do not support requiring package signing to make it into the NuGet gallery.
 And I think there are much better approaches we can take first to mitigate the risk of using NuGet before we get to that point.

 I worry that implementing signing just gives a false sense of security and we need to consider all the various ways that people can establish trust in packages and package authors.

+If you're interested in more thoughts on this, check out my follow-up post, [Why NuGet Package Signing Is Not (Yet) For Me](https://haacked.com/archive/2019/04/03/nuget-package-signing/).